vdo/docker-alpine-aarch64-glibc-builder/README.md

 ## WHAT
-Docker container to build an Alpine glibc package for the Raspberry Pi 2.
+Docker container to build an Alpine glibc package for the aarch65

 ## BUILD
 Build the container